-14. Permits to import are valid for the period of time specified on the permit.
+- 14. Permits to import are valid for the period of time specified on the permit.
 The permit to import is valid for multiple shipments and unlimited quantities unless otherwise specified.
-Permits to import issued to persons travelling or collecting will be valid for no more than one year.
-When a permit has expired, it is the responsibility of the importer to apply for a new permit.

-15. There is no penalty for the non-utilization of a permit or a portion of a permit.

-16. Import permits are not transferable between importers.

-17. The issuance of an import permit is only subject to the provisions of the Plant Protection Act and Regulations.
+When a permit has expired, it is the responsibility of the importer to apply for a new permit. - 15.
+There is no penalty for the non-utilization of a permit or a portion of a permit. - 16.
+Import permits are not transferable between importers. - 17.
+The issuance of an import permit relates only to the provisions of the Plant Protection Act and Regulations.
+There may be requirements under other Canadian legislation that also apply.

-18. Generally, there are no other administrative procedures apart from the import permit application procedures.
+- 18. Generally, there are no other administrative procedures apart from the import permit application procedures. - 19.
+Not applicable.